 What credit score do I need to get a contract mobile phone?

-If you want to get a mobile phone on contract the network will most likely check your credit score.
+If you want to get a mobile phone on contract in the UK, the phone network will most likely check your credit score.
 Fortunately though, mobile phone contracts are among the easiest things to get accepted for, even if you have a poor credit history.

 Remember that mobile phone networks need to sell contracts.
 If a network refuses you they lose the opportunity to make money out of you, they are effectively turning down 2 years of custom (and potentially many more), so for this reason you might find it is easier than you thought to get accepted.

 In order to answer the question, we need to consider that mobile phones are generally much easier to get accepted for – if you’ve got a score of 650 or more, then you shouldn’t have any problems, but this would depend on which network, the value is of the device you have chosen and your individual circumstances.
 Nowadays however, mobile phones are generally priced between £800 – £1,000 so networks are essentially taking on a risk to give you this phone for free.
 If you can afford to, and there’s an option to do so, you can improve your chance of getting accepted if you pay some money up front towards the cost of the phone.

 If your credit is particularly bad there are plenty of things you can do to improve your chances of being accepted.
 At the end of the day, if you can’t afford to pay the contract the network will have to bear two costs – the cost of the minutes and texts you have used but not paid for (this cost is tiny) and the cost of the free handset they gave you.